SMAPIv3 - Feedback & Bug reports

 Hmm okay so it's not written directly.
 We'll see soon enough

-cocoon XCP-ng Center Team 🏚️ last edited by
+cocoon XCP-ng Center Team 🏚️

 Hi, is the "raw-device-plugin" branch already working?